Exabyte-io/documentation/docs/data-in-objectstorage/actions/download.md

 ## Animation

-The animation shows how to download an example output file (named "OUTCAR") of a [VASP](../../software/modeling/vasp.md) simulation, from within the entries listed under the Files tab of the corresponding [Job Viewer](../../jobs/ui/files-tab.md) interface.
+The animation shows how to download an example output file (named "OUTCAR") from within the entries listed under the Files tab of the corresponding [Job Viewer](../../jobs/ui/files-tab.md) interface.

 <img data-gifffer="/images/download-file.gif">